rich257/uk-wards-2024/README.md

 This sub-project aims to build a hex cartogram of 2024 UK wards similar to the effort to create [an MSOA cartogram by the House of Commons Library](https://github.com/houseofcommonslibrary/uk-hex-cartograms-noncontiguous/).

-Wards should be grouped by local authority district with gaps between local authorities.
-This will make it straightforward to extract local authority-specific wards cartograms in future.
+Wards should be grouped by local authority district.
+In some places it may make sense to make a contiguous group of local authorities (e.g. Greater Manchester) but each local authority should also be contiguous within itself.
+In general, leaving gaps between local authority groups is better because the gaps can be used to make the overall map look more like the country as a whole.
+It also means that any future ward additions/removals will be easier to deal with as less of the map will need re-arranging.
+Having each local authority be contiguous makes it easier to extract local authority-specific cartograms in the future.

 ## Editing